fabianmagrini/amazon-ecs-fargate-aspnetcore/README.md

     ports:
       - "80:80"
     links :
+      - webapp
+  webapp:
+    build:
+      context: ./webapp
+      dockerfile: Dockerfile
+    ports:
-      - mymvcweb
+      - "5000:5000"

 ```

 The above docker-compose.yml defines two service.
-The first service 'mymvcweb' relies the Dockerfile definition defined in the mymvcweb folder and it exposes port (5000) to another service 'reverseproxy'.
+The first service 'webapp' relies the Dockerfile definition defined in the webapp folder and it exposes port (5000) to another service 'reverseproxy'.
 The second service 'reverseproxy' runs the nginx container on the port 80 and exposes port 80 to outside world.
-It also links with the first service 'mymvcweb'.
+It also links with the first service 'webapp'.
 The links are good for docker-compose.yml in the development environment.
 When you convert this into ECS service definition for Fargate tasks links are not supported in the Awsvpc networking mode.